TranPhucVinh/Raspberry-Pi-GNU/Kernel/Device tree/Device tree overlay.md

 After inserting the new overlay device tree to the existed device tree, we can also easily remove it with option dtoverlay -r

 But first, you need to know the name of which overlay you want to remove.
-You can use **dtoverlay -a** to list out all the existed nodes, the one is loaded manually will have this asterisk sign before its name
+You can use ``dtoverlay -a`` to list out all the existed nodes, the one is loaded manually will have this asterisk sign before its name.

 ```shell
   spi6-1cs